Dutch euro coins: Dutch euro design

+in the eurozone in 2002.
+Like Belgium, Finland, France and Spain, the first euro coins of the Netherlands are marked 1999, not 2002.

 First series (1999–2013): Queen Beatrix

 Second series (2014–present): King Willem Alexander

 Following the accession to the throne of King Willem-Alexander, a new series of euro coins was issued depicting the effigy of the new Head of State.

 Circulating mintage quantities

 Changes to national sides

 The Commission of the European Communities issued a recommendation on 19 December 2008, a common guideline for the national sides and the issuance of euro coins intended for circulation.
 One section of this recommendation stipulates that: